Culture of Minnesota: Cuisine

+Potlucks

+Minnesota is known for its church potlucks, where hotdish is often served.
+Hotdish is any of a variety of casseroles, which are popular throughout the United States, although the term "hotdish" is used mainly in Minnesota, Wisconsin, North Dakota, and South Dakota.
+Hotdishes are filling comfort foods that are convenient and easy to make.
+Tater tot hotdish is popular, as is wild rice hotdish; Minnesota is one of the leading producers of wild rice.
+Dessert bars are also common at Minnesota potlucks.
+Other dishes include glorified rice, German baked apples and cookie salad.

 Sports and recreation

 Sports in Minnesota include professional teams in all major sports, Olympic Games contenders and medalists, especially in the Winter Olympics, collegiate teams in major and small-school conferences and associations, and active amateur teams and individual sports.
 The state has a team in all four major professional leagues (MLB, NFL, NBA, and NHL) and the University of Minnesota is one of the founding members of the Big Ten.

 In the Twin Cities, which has always had a large Irish-American community, the Gaelic Athletic Association has a club named after Irish republican icon Robert Emmett.
 The club fields hurling, camogie, and Gaelic football teams.
 On August 2, 2019, the women of the Robert Emmets Hurling Club's Camogie team won the Silver Cup at the 2019 Gaelic Athletic Association World Games at Croke Park in Dublin.

 Natives and tourists enjoy a variety of outdoor activities in Minnesota's warm summers, though it is mostly known for its winters.
 The state has produced curlers and skiers who have competed in the Winter Olympics, pioneers who invented the snowmobile, Rollerblades, water skiing and legions of ice fishing enthusiasts.
 It is also known for enthusiastic ice hockey players, both at the amateur and professional levels.
 Eveleth, Minnesota, home to the United States Hockey Hall of Fame, boasts of the city's and the rest of the Mesabi Range's contributions to the growth and development of hockey in the United States.
 The abundant indoor and outdoor ice rinks provide ample opportunity to learn and practice several winter sports.

 Minnesota's more than 10,000 lakes play an important role in the state's recreation patterns.
 It has the most per-capita boat registrations of any state.

-Children in Minnesota play the game Duck Duck Gray Duck, in contrast to other American states, where "Duck Duck Goose" is played.
-In "Duck Duck Grey Duck", all ducks are given a color, often "Grrrrr-eeen Duck".
+Children in Minnesota play the game Duck Duck Gray Duck, in contrast to other American states, where "Duck Duck Goose" is played instead.
+In "Duck Duck Gray Duck", all ducks are given a color, often "Grrrrr-eeen Duck".